VitoVan/vitovan.github.io/md/lispweb3.md

 This piece is about how to build a modern web application with Common Lisp in the backend, from scratch.

-You may need to have some knowledge about web developments to proceed, such as: HTML / CSS / JavaScript / ... etc, and some other related concepts.
+You may need to have some knowledge about [Front End Development](https://en.wikipedia.org/wiki/Front_end_development), cause we won't explain the steps for building the client.

 ### Why Lisp?
 Again